Mental health therapy for children, teens, adults & families in Catonsville & Frederick Maryland.

 About Kelsey Dugan

-Kelsey Dugan, LCPAT, ATR-BC (she/they) is a Licensed & Board-Certified Clinical Professional Art Therapist, author, & our field placement supervisor here at CPHS.
-Kelsey’s originally from NJ but she actually just moved here from Portland, OR where she was living for the last 5 years with her partner and their rescue Pittie Bam Bam (whom she hopes to eventually get certified as a therapy dog).
-Kelsey has over 6 years of experience working extensively with complex trauma with children, teens, and families in the US, Northern Ireland, & Asia.
-She’s most passionate when she’s helping clients with attachment trauma – specifically children and teens in the foster care system &/or state custody.
+Kelsey Dugan, LCPAT, ATR-BC (she/they) is a Licensed & Board-Certified Clinical Professional Art Therapist, author, & our Internship Coordinator & Field Supervisor here at CPHS.
+Kelsey recently moved here from Portland, OR where she was living for the last 6 years with her partner and their rescue Pittie Bam Bam (whom she hopes to eventually get certified as a therapy dog).
+Kelsey has 10 years of experience working extensively with complex trauma with children, teens, and families in the US, Northern Ireland, & Asia.
+She’s most passionate when helping clients with attachment trauma & complicated grief, anxiety & low self-esteem, depression & self-harming behaviors, identity issues, social skills, & navigating peer relationships, toxic masculinity & mens issues.
 Kelsey’s a self-identified Nerd & “retired” Emo who can easily connect with those hard-to-reach clients & loves working with those who share her love for Anime, Studio Ghibli, Schitt’s Creek, Star Wars, Pokemon, etc. Her approach is warm & affirming, patient yet direct, & empowering with a little existential humor mixed in as a treat.
 She can support folx with setting & maintaining boundaries, improving communication and conflict resolution skills, addressing self-esteem issues & dealing with bullies, and learning healthy coping strategies to replace the tools they’ve previously developed as means of survival that maybe aren’t the safest for them or no longer align with their future goals.

 Training and Education